martinbean/martinbean.dev/_posts/2014-08-19-custom-route-classes-in-cakephp.md

 **http://example.com/:controller/:action/:param1/:param2**

-This allows you to dispatch a route like **http://example.com/articles/view/1** to a controller action like:
+This allows you to dispatch a route such as **http://example.com/articles/view/1** to a controller action like:

 ```php
 <?php